mathLab/ITHACA-SEM/CONTRIBUTING.md

 ### Using `clang-format`
 Code formatting is reasonably boring, so Nektar++ comes with a `.clang-format` file to allow for automatic code formatting.
+As noted above, you can use this for new files, or cosmetic `tidy/*` branches, but try to stick to existing formatting elsewhere.

 Installing it is easy on most package managers.
 Nektar++ relies on options that are used in version 3.7 or later.

 There are a number of instructions on how to use `clang-format` inside a number of text editors on the